 After Yodobashi and Mandarake you might want to take a break.
 Walk over to AKB48 for a dose of J Pop and fanatism for the pop girl groups.

 AKB48 is the name and performing headquarters of Japans’ largest girl group.
 The group is made of over 140 girls today although it started with just 48 (hence the name).
-Go in and take a seat at the theatre/bar where you can enjoy some awful food and drink while watching some of their performances on the large TV screen.
+Go in and take a seat at the theatre/bar where you can enjoy some (not so great) Japanese food and drink while watching some of their performances on the large TV screen.
 It is slightly strange to the visitor but permanently full.

 If you are a robot fan, you could try Gundam Cafe instead.
 Or if you aren’t fussed by either, Anime (and regular) cafes can be found everywhere so just pick one for a quick break.
 If you want something a bit better try the Akiba Ichi inside UDX center where there are several stores selling food of better qualities.
 I settled for the J Pop option because I was hot and it was the closest but the food was admittedly unsatisfying yet the surroundings fascinating.